epn-vespa/tutorials/magnetospheres/Mars-Global-Surveyor-plasma-data-compared-with-models/Mars-Global-Surveyor-plasma-data-compared-with-models.md

 <img src="./img/3_.png" alt="3">

 Use Data Mining tool (Magnifying glass)
-Construct a data Mining condition by dragging and dropping resources of the workspace explorer (MGS bx_mso => data mining conditions)
+Enter a data Mining condition by dragging and dropping resources of the workspace explorer (MGS bx_mso => data mining conditions)
-The condition mark out the simula1on IMF value : -2<Bx<-1 , 2<By<3, -1<Bz<1
+The condition mark out the simulation IMF value : -2<Bx<-1 , 2<By<3, -1<Bz<1
 Specify a sampling time (averaging over 300s), the name of the request and the Time interval Start Time : 1998/07/05 => Stop Time : 1998/07/15
 Then perform the search...